learn-co-curriculum/programming-univbasics-3-methods-scope/README.md

 And wait...

-After waiting too long, you decide to flag down the waitstaff and ask, "Hey, I've been waiting a really long time.
+After waiting too long, you decide to flag down the waiter and ask, "Hey, I've been waiting a really long time.
 Do you know where my order is?"

 Within the _context_ of it being: